Paralympic Cycling Gold Medallist with Multiple Sclerosis MS

 And actually, Russ had come to watch for the first time.
 So yeah, so that’s, that’s where we were competing.
-We used to compete all over the place, but yeah, 98 they were in in Hobart.
-And the, it was really hot, which was surprising.
+We used to compete all over the place, but yeah, 98 they were in Hobart.
+And then, it was really hot, which was surprising.
 They were having a heatwave, and it was like 40 degrees in Hobart and the pool had absolutely no air conditioning.

 And even though I was really fit, I swam like a rock, like I just swim very, very badly and I couldn’t figure out what was going on.
-And I was getting Really lethargic and very tired and, and fatigued.
+And I was getting really lethargic and very tired and, and fatigued.
 And when we got home I said to her, so I feel like I’ve got the flu coming on.
-And I spent a couple days in bed.
+And I spent a couple of days in bed.
 And then my balance started going in and banging against walls and yeah, but the sport I mean, coming to Australia sport was coming to Melbourne like, as a sports fanatic.

 It was like, Whoa, and because I’m at rest at a local AFL club.
 I realized when I moved here that if I wanted to see him between February and October, I actually had to get involved with football.
-He was the team manager for the North q football club.
+He was the team manager for the North Q football club.
 So you know, Tuesday nights, Thursday nights all day Saturday, man he was gone.

-So I like to tell people it’s it’s a great job for a woman because it’s the only place that my husband would let me be with 40 naked men in a room and he didn’t care.
+So I like to tell people it’s a great job for a woman because it’s the only place that my husband would let me be with 40 naked men in a room and he didn’t care.

 It was interesting.